Mom Entrepreneurs: Starting a Business While Prepping for Parenthood

 Don't buy into the myth that you have to "do it all" as a parent or as an entrepreneur.
 It's okay to ask for help.
 Start setting up your support network now.
 When it comes to child care, this could mean finding a reputable babysitter or daycare option.
 When it comes to work, consider hiring an intern, outsourcing certain tasks to an agency or freelancer, or investing in software to streamline things like social media management, e-mail marketing, or bookkeeping.

 Yes, mama - You can have a baby and a business at the same time if you choose!
-It simply requires some advanced preparation and organization.
+It simply requires some preparation and organization in advance.
 You’ve got this!